Can Dogs Help Humans Heal?

 The simple mechanical action of a dog's tongue can be helpful in dealing with a wound.
 The saliva of a dog's tongues acts to loosen any debris that may be on the surface of the wound.
 Any dirt or other debris will also become attached to the moisture of the saliva, thus at the very least, the area of the wound will be cleansed.

-However the focus of much scientific research has been on the various antibiotic and helpful compounds which are found in a dog's saliva.
-The healing powers of saliva have long been suspected, because lesions inside the mouth mend more quickly and scar less than wounds on the skin.
+However, the focus of much research has been on the various antibiotic and helpful compounds that are found in a dog's saliva.
+The healing powers of saliva have long been suspected because lesions inside the mouth mend more quickly and scar less than wounds on the skin.
 Menno Oudhoff of the University of Amsterdam found simple proteins called histatins in saliva.
 These are well known for their ability to ward off infections.
 Some histatins also prompt cells from the skin's surface (called the epithelium) to close over a wound more quickly.
-Oudhoff noted "The first thing that needs to happen for wound healing is to activate the migration of epithelial cells."
+Oudhoff noted, "The first thing that needs to happen for wound healing is to activate the migration of epithelial cells."

 Copyright SC Psychological Enterprises Ltd. May not be reprinted or reposted without permission